Urban and Public Realm Heritage

 Other work, often carried out in support of Historic England planning and designation casework, focuses on individual historic assets.
 At a time of economic downturn and changing technology, even our most splendid libraries and town halls – buildings which reflect the civic pride of previous generations – can have uncertain futures.

-One vital strand of our work seeks to ensure that the importance of post-war urban buildings is recognised through appropriate protection.
-A major outcome of this in 2015 is the publication of Elain Harwood’s book, Space Hope and Brutalism: English Architecture 1945-1975.
+At the more recent end of the timeline, one vital strand of our work seeks to ensure that the importance of post-war urban buildings is recognised through appropriate protection.
+A major outcome of this in 2015 is the publication of Elain Harwood’s award inning book, Space Hope and Brutalism: English Architecture 1945-1975.